FJNel/book-project/api/api-docs.md

 ### POST /users/me/change-password

 - **Purpose:** Allows an authenticated user to update their password without email verification.
 Requires the current password, a compliant new password, and a CAPTCHA check.
-All active sessions are revoked and the user receives a confirmation email.
+All active sessions are revoked.
 - **Daily Quota:** A user can change their password via this endpoint up to twice per day.
 - **Authentication:** Access token required.